 For a great value range, they offer some contemporary and functional floorplans.
 Every brand on the market has single beds and island bed models, but it's the breadth of options in the Benimar line up that gets me enthusiastic.
 You can start to compare different layouts and know that the spec and construction method is already ticked off.
 With drop-down beds all the rage and large lounges, the 202 or 481 is a small but super spacious option.

-I've been away in a few different configurations, and I sure have my, but that's what's so great about having that access to choice... there is something for everyone at every stage in their life:
+I've been away in a few different configurations, and that's what's so great about having that access to choice... there is something for everyone at every stage in their life:

 - Drop-down beds allow for large lounges and shorter lengths (think 202, 481)

 - Permanent beds mean less living space and more sleeping space (think 294, 263, 463)